 Probably the most important factor to consider is the reputation of the person or company you're dealing with.
 If the company has a poor reputation, the dangers of losing your secrets outweigh the business opportunity.

-Disclose "Around" the Secret.
+Disclose "around" the secret.
 A licensee is primarily concerned with two questions about your invention: "What does it do?" and "Is it profitable?"
-Try to determine if there is a way to present your invention and an estimate of its costs without disclosing trade secrets.
-If you can give a company this information, it may enter into a nondisclosure agreement.
+Try to determine whether there is a way to present your invention and an estimate of its costs without disclosing the actual trade secrets.
+If you can give a company this information, it may be enticed enough to enter into a nondisclosure agreement.

 A confidential relationship can be implied if certain factors are present: